• Skip to primary navigation

 Not true!

-Plus, gluten free or not, these breadsticks rival ANY you’d find in a restaurant.
-They’re incredibly soft with a mouthwatering texture that tastes like a true breadstick.
+These gluten-free garlic breadsticks are truly on your table in under 45 minutes!
+Plus, gluten free or not, they rival ANY you’d find in a restaurant.
+They’re incredibly soft with a mouthwatering texture that tastes like a true Olive Garden breadstick.

 And did I mention how easy they are to make?

-I made these twice in a span of about an hour and a half.
+I made these gluten free breadsticks twice in a span of about an hour and a half.
 They probably could have been made in even less time, but the first time I had a slight change of plans (as in sometimes you run out of ingredients!).
-So that was a shift that took up a few minutes.
+So making more of the flour blend took up a few minutes.

 But once you have all your ingredients ready, the rest is just measuring and mixing.